-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. To understand the concepts of software defined networks - 2.
 To understand the separation of the data plane and the control plane. - 3.
 To learn the interface between networking devices and the software controlling them - 4.
 To know about SDN in data centers - 5.
 To explore modern approaches like openflow, openstack